 Richard Burton and Elizabeth Taylor in Puerto Vallarta (1963)

-By the time John reached the shores of Mismaloya it was basically a small fishing community with a single cab and a few small hotels, one called 'Paraíso' (Paradise).
+By the time John reached the shores of Mismaloya, it was basically a small fishing community with a single cab and a few small hotels, one called 'Paraíso' (Paradise).

-Nowadays it is a tourist stop where you can enjoy various activities like snorkeling, boating, diving, fishing trips, whale sighting, and get to know nearby beaches such as Las Animas, Yelapa, Majahuitas, and Quimixto.
+Nowadays it is a tourist stop where you can enjoy various activities like snorkelling, boating, diving, fishing trips, whale sighting, and get to know nearby beaches such as Las Animas, Yelapa, Majahuitas, and Quimixto.

 Las Caletas in the 1970s